From Time to Text: Investigating Text-Synchronous Speech Representations

 Model Overview: TextSyncMimi Tokenizer

-An additional encoder (4-layer, 16.8M parameters) that aligns Mimi's speech representations with text embeddings (we use the Llama3 embeddings).
+An additional encoder (4-layer, 16.8M parameters) that aligns Mimi's speech representations with text embeddings (we use the Llama3 embeddings, specifically from meta-llama/Llama-3.1-8B-Instruct).
 It maps the audio sequence to the semantic token space via a cross-attention bottleneck:

 • Input: